russnash/Kaboom/readme.md

 # Kaboom!
 (BOOM)

 *Another way to not go to space today!
-What can me more Kerbal than more Explosions!*
+What can be more Kerbal than more Explosions!*
+*Now with SuperKlue Implosions!*

 ## Adopted by [@zer0Kerbal][LINK:zer0kerbal], originally by [@russnash37][LINK:russnash37]